 High altitude sickness is also called Acute Mountain Sickness (AMS).
 The following are the preliminary symptoms likely to occur.
-But the first four symptoms are likely to be experienced by any traveler during first few days in a high altitude and later you will get acclimatized, if you follow the precautionary measure.
+But the first four symptoms are likely to be experienced by any traveler during the first few days in a high altitude, and later you will get acclimatized if you follow the precautionary measure.

 Very High: 12,000 to 18,000 ft and

-What are the reasons of the High Altitude Sickness?
+What are the reasons for the High Altitude Sickness?

-The main reason of the sickness is the rapid ascent to a higher altitude without proper acclimatization.
-Rapid ascent means gaining 1000m (3,280ft) or more on a single day.
-Higher altitude has the deficiency of oxygen level.
-The oxygen level is the highest in the sea level but as the altitude increases, the number of oxygen molecules available per breath is reduced.
-At 12,000 feet, the oxygen volume decreases by 40% than in the sea level.
-In order to properly supply the oxygen to your body, your breathing rate (even while at rest) has to increase.
-This extra supply of oxygen in your body may increase but not to a sea level concentration.
+The main reason for the sickness is the rapid ascent to a higher altitude without proper acclimatization.
+Rapid rise means gaining 1000m (3,280ft) or more on a single day.
+Higher altitude has a deficiency of oxygen level.
+The oxygen level is the highest in the sea level, but as the altitude increases, the number of oxygen molecules available per breath is reduced.
+At 12,000 feet, the oxygen volume decreases by 40% than at the sea level.
+To adequately supply the oxygen to your body, your breathing rate (even while at rest) has to increase.
+This extra supply of oxygen in your body may increase but not to a sea-level concentration.
 Since the amount of oxygen required for the metabolic activities of our body is the same, the body must adjust to having less oxygen.
-In addition, for some reasons beyond understanding, high altitude and lower air pressure causes fluid to leak from the capillaries which can cause fluid build-up in both the lungs and the brain.
-As your body may not be adapted to the low supply of oxygen, you will start feeling the symptoms of the sickness and continuing to higher altitudes without proper acclimatization can lead to potentially serious, even life-threatening illnesses.
+Also, for some reason beyond understanding, high altitude and lower air pressure cause fluid to leak from the capillaries, which can cause fluid build-up in both the lungs and the brain.
+As your body may be unsuitable to the low supply of oxygen, you will start feeling the symptoms of the sickness, and continuing to higher altitudes without proper acclimatization can lead to potentially serious, even life-threatening illnesses.

 Who are the possible victims of the High Altitude Sickness?

 There are no clear-cut factors such as age, gender, or physical condition that correlate with the vulnerability to altitude sickness.
-Some people are more vulnerable and others are not.
-We would rather say that the chance is almost equal to everybody but you can prevent it or minimize it if you follow the precautionary measures.
-But certainly, those who are physically weak or have low fitness level, heavy smokers or drug users, the patients of pulmonary and cardiac complaints and those who have never been to a higher altitude before have more chances of getting the sickness.
-Saying this, it's also been found that highly experienced mountain guides have been found sick sometime.
-One of our experienced Trekking Guides, caught sickness in Gyantse, but it was his second time within the same year.
-It's only the matter that how careful you are in following the preventive measures.
+Some people are more vulnerable, and others are not.
+We would rather say that the chance is almost equal to everybody, but you can prevent it or minimize it if you follow the precautionary measures.
+But yes, those who are physically weak or have low fitness levels, heavy smokers or drug users, the patients of pulmonary and cardiac complaints, and those who have never been to a higher altitude before have more chances of getting the sickness.
+That being said, there have been cases where highly experienced mountain guides have been sick sometimes.
+One of our experienced Trekking Guides caught an illness in Gyantse, but it was his second time within the same year.
+It's only a matter of how careful you are in following the preventive measures.

 How can we minimize the chance of getting altitude sickness?

-If you are not taking regular physical exercises, you have to start right away as you start on working on your itinerary.
-Simple exercises like 1-2 hours walking, jogging, biking or swimming or health club exercises will keep you fit and build stamina on your body.
+If you are not taking regular physical exercises, you have to start right away as you begin working on your itinerary.
+Simple activities like 1-2 hours walking, jogging, biking, or swimming or health club exercises will keep you fit and build stamina on your body.
 If possible, stop smoking and drinking alcohol.
-Have your blood pressure level checked and consult the physician if you have cardiac and pulmonary complains.Proper acclimatization
+Have your blood pressure level checked and consult the physician if you have cardiac and pulmonary complaints.

-As mentioned earlier, the major cause of altitude illnesses is going too high too fast.
-If you take it easy, allow time and your body will adapt to the deficiency of oxygen molecules at a specific altitude.
+As mentioned earlier, the primary cause of altitude illnesses is going too high too fast.
+If you take it easy, allow time, and your body will adapt to the deficiency of oxygen molecules at a specific altitude.
 This process is known as acclimatization and generally takes one to three days at that altitude.
-Here are some tips how you can get acclimatized.
+Here are some tips on how you can get acclimatized.

 - If you do fly or drive, do not over-exert yourself or move higher for the first 24 hours.

-- If you go above 10,000 feet, do not exceed your altitude gain more than 1,000 feet per day and for every 3,000 feet of elevation gained, take an extra rest day.
-After getting off the plane, walk slowly, take some deep breath.
+- If you go above 10,000 feet, do not exceed your altitude gain more than 1,000 feet per day, and for every 3,000 feet of elevation gained, take an extra rest day.
+After getting off the plane, walk gradually, take some deep breath.
 Do not do anything exertive.

 - "Climb high and sleep low."
 This is the maxim used by climbers.
 You can climb more than 1,000 feet in a day as long as you come back down and sleep at a lower altitude.

-- Stay properly hydrated.
-Acclimatization is often accompanied by fluid loss, so you need to drink lots of fluids to remain properly hydrated (at least 3-4 litres per day, sip by sip, of course no lit liquor!).
+- Stay properly, hydrated.
+Fluid loss often accompanies acclimatization, so you need to drink lots of fluids to remain properly hydrated (at least 3-4 liters per day, sip by sip, of course, no lit liquor!).
 Urine output should be copious and clear.

 - Avoid tobacco and alcohol and other depressant drugs including, barbiturates, tranquilizers, and sleeping pills.
 These depressants further decrease the respiratory drive during sleep resulting in a worsening of the symptoms.

 - Eat a high carbohydrate diet (more than 70% of your calories from carbohydrates) while at altitude.
-Keep eating energy bars, chocolates etc to maintain energy level in the body.
+Keep eating energy bars, chocolates, etc. to maintain energy levels in the body.

-- The acclimatization process is inhibited by dehydration, over-exertion, and alcohol and other depressant drugs
+- Dehydration, over-exertion, and alcohol and other depressant drugs inhibit the acclimatization process.

 Diamox (Acetazolamide) have been found helpful

-It allows you to breathe faster so that you metabolize more oxygen, thereby minimizing the symptoms caused by poor oxygen supply.
-Since it takes a while for Diamox to have an effect, it is advisable to start taking it 24 hours before you go to altitude and continue for at least five days at higher altitude.
-The recommendation of the Himalayan Rescue Association Medical Clinic is 125 mg. twice a day (morning and night) but you are recommended to consult your physician for the prescription.
+It allows you to breathe faster so that you metabolize more oxygen, thereby minimizing the symptoms caused by inadequate oxygen supply.
+Since it takes a while for Diamox to be effective, it is advisable to start taking it 24 hours before you go to altitude and continue for at least five days at higher altitude.
+The recommendation of the Himalayan Rescue Association Medical Clinic is 125 mg.
+Twice a day (morning and night), but you are recommended to consult your physician for the prescription.